garyfleming/bio-etc/unwritten-abstracts.md

 Learnings:

 * Learn to be an effective amigo
-* Figure out how you can be the star of your tea by figuring out problems sooner
+* Figure out how you can be the star of your team by figuring out problems sooner
 * Use your inquisitive nature to push you and your team to new levels

 Three amigos.
 A technique created years ago to help testers have more of a voice in teams, earlier.
 Sometimes, though, it doesn't feel like that actually works.
 Why is that?